SteveDunn/Vogen/README.md

 # I've added a feature but the 'Snapshot' tests are failing in the build - what do I do?

-Firstly, thank you for adding a feature!
 When the integration tests are run, it uses snapshot tests to compare the current output to the expected output.
 If your feature/fix changes the output, the snapshot tests will bring up your configured code diff tool, for instance, Beyond Compare, and shows you the differences.
 You can accept the differences in that tool, or, if there's lot's of differencs (and they're all expected!), you have various options depending on your platform and tooling.
 Those are [described here](https://github.com/VerifyTests/Verify/blob/main/docs/clipboard.md).
 The quickest and easiest way is to just copy the 'actual' files to the 'expected' files: